-Alzheimer's-plagued Colombia region is focus of drug trialDecember 17th, 2012 in Alzheimer's disease & dementia /
+Alzheimer's-plagued Colombia region is focus of drug trialDecember 17th, 2012 by Chris Kraul, Los Angeles Times in Alzheimer's disease & dementia /

 The unusually high incidence of early-onset Alzheimer's disease in this isolated cattle town has thrust it to the forefront of global efforts to find a cure for the debilitating malady.